-Johannesburg has two residential universities.
-There are several teacher training colleges, technical colleges and technikons in the province.
-Many of the existing technikons, satellite university campuses and universities will merge as part of the Department of Education's proposed plan for higher education
+Capital: Johannesburg Principal languages: isiZulu 21,5% Afrikaans 14,4% SeSotho 13,1% English 12,5% Population: 8 837 178 Area (km2): 17 010 technical colleges and technikons in the province.
+Many of the existing technikons, satellite university campuses and universities will merge, as part of the Department of Education's plan for higher education.